apecloud/kubeblocks/docs/user_docs/installation/install-kbcli.md

   - MacOS:
     - CPU: 4 cores
     - Memory: 4 GB
-    Check CPU with the following command: `sysctl hw.physicalcpu; Check memory with the following command: top -d`.
+    Check CPU with the following command: `sysctl hw.physicalcpu`; Check memory with the following command: `top -d`.
   - Windows:
     - 64-bit
 - Ensure the following tools are installed on your local host: